 From Bend

-We are providing free dry camping at the start/finish at Greenwaters Park for runners and volunteers.
-This is a pitch your tent on the grass situation with your fellow racers.
+We are providing free dry tent camping at the start/finish at Greenwaters Park for runners and volunteers.
+This is a pitch your tent on the designated grass section, with your fellow racers, situation.
+The parking area is an open field so those thinking that they will sleep in their car, be aware that it isn’t shaded.

 There are numerous lodging opportunities in Oakridge and campgrounds all over the course.